Dynamic Data Types using std::variant and Unions

 In this example, our std::variant template parameters are int followed by Character.
 So, int corresponds to the index 0 whilst Character corresponds to 1.

-As such, the following example has updated our previous code by replacing the type Character with the index 1, which yields the same output:
+As such, the following example has updated our previous code by replacing the type name Character with the index 1, which results in the same behavior:

 #include <variant>